 Once they have enough information and have determined that it’s patellar chondromalacia, they will diagnose the condition on a grade of 1 to 4:

 - Grade 4 indicates exposure of the bone with most of the cartilage deteriorated.
 (In these most severe of cases, bone is rubbing against bone, like when brake pads in a car wear down, and surgery might be recommended).
 In the x-ray results, the cartilage destruction might show exposed bone.

-A 2nd recommendation that you will most likely get is to ice the affected area.
+- Ice/Cold Therapy – A 2nd recommendation that you will most likely get is to ice the affected area.
 This is not a permanent solution, however icing or other cold therapy devices can provide much needed temporary relief.
-A few options include:
+A popular option includes:

 Knee braces are also a great way to give extra support to the knee when it does not naturally occur.
 Occasionally using a brace with a patellar centering device might be required.
 In a more advanced cases surgical correction might be considered for the knee alignment.
 In cases of runner’s knee, braces worn during activities and during recovery can give extra support by keeping the knee aligned properly and reducing any unnecessary grinding away of the patella.
 For additional information on knee braces that help with Patellar Chondromalacia, visit TheBestKneeBraces.com/Chondromalacia.